 Julia works with students of all ages and abilities including ESL and special needs students.
 She enjoys creating an environment that inspires laughter, thoughtful reflection, and cooperative learning where all students can be actively engaged and involved within the context of a structured program.
 Her goal is to provide activities for students to develop their creative and imaginative voices and make new discoveries about themselves and others.
 As a teacher she is dedicated to helping students build self-confidence, increase their expressive skills and develop strong techniques for oral presentation through speech arts and drama activities.

-- via Zoom (contact Julia for more information)
+Lessons are conducted online via Zoom (contact Julia for more information).

 Speech Arts & Drama online classes